hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 """""""""""""""""""""""""""""""""""""""""""""
 This checks that the routines in the KIDS build have not been altered.
 Note that non-routine elements (of which there are many) are not checksummed.
 If they were modified in transit, there is no way to detect that.
-E.g.

 .. raw:: html